theblitzapp/elixir_app_gen/README.md

-mix app_gen.context  # Creates a ecto context with functions from EctoShorts as well as tests mix app_gen.resource # Used to create app_gen.exs files or to add new CRUD resources in mix app_gen.schema   # Creates a ecto schema that has a factory
+mix app_gen.context  # Creates a ecto context with functions from EctoShorts as well as tests mix app_gen.resource # Used to create app_gen.exs files or to add new CRUD resources in mix app_gen.schema   # Creates a ecto schema that has a factory mix app_gen.phx.new  # Create a new phx project, replaces `mix phx.new`
 ```